 Kumerow and Pearson will win some fans with their preseason performances.
 One of the two may stick to the Practice Squad.

 Wide Receiver will be an exciting and often-discussed topic this offseason.
 Whatever decisions Green Bay makes will have a major impact on their ability to have a successful offensive season in 2018.
 The good news is that a significant amount of pressure will be taken off that WR position because of Jimmy Graham and the depth and Running Back.Andrew Mertig is a a lifelong Packers fan and draft enthusiast.
 He has covered the NFL draft for radio and television stations in Green Bay.
-He is currently a writer for PackersTalk.com.
+He is currently a host of the Pack-A-Day podcast and a writer for PackersTalk.com.
 You can follow him on Twitter @andrewmertig